HabtamuTesafaye/simple-internship-task-backend/README.md

   - Connects to PostgreSQL.
   - Sets up router and middleware.
   - Starts the HTTP server.
+  - Serves Swagger UI at `/swagger/` in development mode.

 ### `config/`
 - **Purpose**: Centralized configuration logic.